shama/atlaspack/README.md

   'name':  [ [0,0], [1,0], [1,1], [0,1] ],
 } */
 ```

+Specify a `width` and `height` to override the dimensions the UVs will calculate
+from.
+Otherwise it will use the `atlas.rect` width and height.

 #### `atlas.json([input])`
 Exports or imports a JSON key for the ability to save the atlas state and